yuxwind/epsilonResnet/README.md

 [//]: # (| val\_error\_top5  	|0.06694 |  0.06744 |  0.0694   |  )
 [//]: # (| #discarded block  |7   	  |  6|  8 |  )
 -->

-## Experiment lists

-If you would like to compare with our experiments in your research, please run with parameters in the following scripts directly.

-+ run_cifar10.sh
-+ run_cifar100.sh
-+ run_imagenet.sh
-+ run_svhn.sh

 # Implementation